AndreiCherniaev/unique_ptr_operator_overloading_unique_ptr/README.md

-There are three ways: use (just) object, use object in QScopedPointer or object in  std::unique_ptr
+There are three ways to declare object: use (just) object, use object in QScopedPointer or object in std::unique_ptr.
 ```
     class1 cl1;
     std::unique_ptr<class1> cl2(new class1());